 It was an interesting experience—essentially it showed me that there’s a strong interest in the topic that goes way beyond what can fit into a 90-minute time slot.
-I’m seriously thinking of developing a workshop series on the topic and offering it on a weekly basis in Toronto somewhere.
 Pink-panthers.
 SWAAY > Sex Work Activists, Allies, and You.
 Highly Significant Antiviral Activity of HIV-1 LTR-Specific Tre-Recombinase in Humanized Mice.
 Abstract Stable integration of HIV proviral DNA into host cell chromosomes, a hallmark and essential feature of the retroviral life cycle, establishes the infection permanently.

 It made homosexual acts between males a crime, and in early revisions the provision also criminalized bestiality as well as forms of prostitution and underage sexual abuse.
 All in all, around 140,000 men were convicted under the law.
 The statute drew legal influence from previous measures, including those undertaken by the Holy Roman Empire and Prussian states.
 It was amended several times.
 New Sexual Revolution: Polyamory May Be Good for You.
 On Valentine's Day, images of couples are everywhere.